Posted by Starwest Botanicals Content Team | Medically Reviewed by Daniel Powers, MS on 07-25-2022

 - Capsules – Irish moss powder can be administered in gelatin or vegetable capsules or blended into smoothies as a dietary supplement.
 Irish moss powder contains a wealth of vitamins and minerals, and is frequently recommended by personal trainers, health coaches, and nutritionists.

-- In your skincare routine – Help your skin retain more water and take on a healthier appearance by choosing skincare products that list sea moss as an ingredient.
-Its antibacterial properties can help keep your skin free of microbial invaders, and applied topically, antioxidant vitamins A and E can aid in cell regeneration.
+- In Your Skincare Routine – Help your skin retain more water and take on a healthier appearance by choosing skincare products that list sea moss as an ingredient.

 Starwest: Your Trusted Resource for Any Herbal Need